 NP 310 provides 8.75 CE for Psychologists, RDs, DTRs, LMFTs, LCSWs, LPCCs, and LEPs, and 8.25 CE for National Certified Counselors (NCCs).
 For NCCs, the National Board of Certified Counselors excludes learner time spent on syllabi, quizzes, and the course final.
 Please contact the NBCC should you have questions.

 CNP maintains responsibility for this program and its content.
 CNP, the organization offering this course, is committed to ethical standards, resolving conflicts of interest in its programs, and ensuring unbiased, evidence-based education.
-Registering for NP 110 indicates that you have read and agreed to CNP’s Course Policy.
+Registering for NP 310 indicates that you have read and agreed to CNP’s Course Policy.

 CNP is committed to identifying and resolving potential conflicts of interest in planning, promoting, delivering, and evaluating its continuing education curriculum and programs.
 As an APA-approved continuing education sponsor, and consistent with concepts outlined in the APA Ethical Principles of Psychologists and Code of Conduct, no individual involved in the planning, promotion, delivery, or evaluation of CNP continuing education has any personal, professional, legal, financial, or other interests that could reasonably be expected to impair his, her, or their objectivity, competence, or effectiveness.

-This course provides the following:
+This course provides knowledge of:

 A: Yes, this course is taught fully online through the CNP educational platform and can be completed at your own pace.
 Note: once enrolled, each course has a time limit to complete (usually several months and in NP 310 case -- three months).